samsergey/formica/README.md

 Contract-based dynamical typing system
 --------------------------------------

-Being not so strict as in Typed Racket or Haskell, the contract typing system gives a flavor of rich type systems used in functional programming, including abstract, algebraic and polymorphic types.
+Being not so strict as in *Typed Racket* or *Haskell*, the contract typing system gives a flavor of rich type systems used in functional programming, including abstract, algebraic and polymorphic types.

 ```Scheme
 (define-type Int-or-X